If you love cocktails, World Bartender Day is for you. This February 24 national day post is filled with bartending facts, history & recipes!

 Similar to world days, national days of the year are a fun way to celebrate foods, animals and items that you come into contact with.

-Be sure to check out my national day’s guide for more national days to celebrate.
+Be sure to check out this national day’s guide for more national days to celebrate.

 There are close to 2000 national days in the year and over 150 of them are celebrated in February.
-To see them all, have a look at this post to discover more about the national days in February, as well as the February printable calendar of national days.
+To see them all, have a look at this post to discover more about the national days in February.

 If food is your thing, make sure to check out the February food holidays.
 Each day of the month has a food or drink associated with it!